 If you do any baking or cooking at all, you will find recipes calling for “two tablespoons of fresh, snipped chives,” or “1/4 cup of fresh dill.”
 And so you go to the cupboard, find the 12-year-old tin of chives that fell behind the sugar bowl the last time you had baked potatoes, and you cross your fingers and sprinkle.
 Amirite?

 Of course I am.
 But it really doesn’t have to be that way.
 Growing herbs is about the easiest thing in the world.
 I’ve looked at a lot of indoor herb garden kits and ideas and even I can do it with this one . . . and Dwaine is always commenting on my “brown thumb.”

 If you want to see the difference fresh herbs make in a recipe, try my Oven-Baked Salmon with Fresh Rosemary.

 Here in Colorado, the growing season is just too short to really benefit from an outdoor herb garden.
 You just get things producing then BOOM!
 You get your first snowstorm and everything dies.
 I didn’t even bother for a number of years.
 But the thing that turned it around for me was this handy device:

 Fresh herbs are best, of course, but fresh-dried are the next best thing.
-Once I’ve got a good crop, I pull out about 3/4 of the stems, bundle them together with a small rubber band, and hang them upside-down on a small string I have in the garage.
+Once I’ve got a good crop, I snip off about 3/4 of the stems, bundle them together with a small rubber band, and hang them upside-down on a string I have in the garage.
 In just a week or so, they are nicely dried.
 I just crunch them up a bit and store them in an airtight jar.
 You’d be surprised at how much better they taste when they are fresh!

 You don’t have to settle for worn-out spices, and your family and friends will thank you for the little extra effort!